Skip to main content

 func FilterI[T any, Slice ~[]T](collection Slice, predicate func(item T, index int) bool) Slice

-• Transforms each element in the slice by applying the mapper function in place.
+• Transforms each element in the slice by applying the transform function in place.
 The length remains unchanged; values are overwritten in the same backing array.

 Variants: MapI accepts an index-aware mapper (item T, index int) T.